Accenture/mercury/guides/CHAPTER-2.md

 | Coroutine        | Highest throughput in terms of<br/>concurrent users served by virtual<br/>threads concurrently                | Not suitable for long running tasks                                            |
 | Suspend function | Synchronous "non-blocking" for<br/>RPC (request-response) that<br/>makes code easier to read and<br/>maintain | Not suitable for long running tasks                                            |

-### Kernel threads
+### Kernel thread pool

-When you write a function using LambdaFunction and TypedLambdaFunction, the function will be executed using "kernel threads" and Java will run your function in native "preemptive multitasking" mode.
+When you write a function using LambdaFunction and TypedLambdaFunction, the function will be executed using "kernel thread pool" and Java will run your function in native "preemptive multitasking" mode.

 While preemptive multitasking fully utilizes the CPU, its context switching overheads may increase as the number of kernel threads grow.
 As a rule of thumb, you should control the maximum number of kernel threads to less than 200.

 The parameter `event.worker.pool` is defined with a default value of 100.
 You can change this value to adjust to the actual CPU power in your environment.
-Keep the default value for best performance unless you have tested the limit in your environment scientifically.
+Keep the default value for best performance unless you have tested the limit in your environment.

 > When you have more concurrent requests, your application may slow down because some functions are blocked when the number of concurrent kernel threads is reached.